Freenove/Freenove_Big_Hexapod_Robot_Kit_for_Raspberry_Pi/docs/source/fnk0052/codes/tutorial/1_Installation.rst

 .. image:: ../_static/imgs/1_Software_installation/Chapter1_02.png
     :align: center

-Open the terminal and type the following commands to obtain the car code.
-And the code will be placed in the directory "Pi".
-(Note: Here are two commands.
-Please execute them in order.)
+Enter the following commands in the terminal to obtain the robot’s code and save it to the user’s directory” Pi”.
+(Note that here are two commands, please enter them one by one in order.)

 .. code-block:: console